 Tian Yu Zhou, whose occupation is simply "student," owns 99 percent of the 14,600 square-foot property, one of the most expensive in the province.
 While many young Vancouverites are eating raw food out of their vans to get by, young scholar Zhou is apparently chilling in his five-bedroom, eight-bathroom crib, complete with a landscaped swimming pool, "bocce court," and views of the ocean and mountains, all sitting on 1.7 acres of land.

 "It's incredibly strange that a student would be able to afford such a luxurious and multimillion-dollar property," NDP housing critic David Eby told the Province, noting that a student's income is typically "close to zero."

 To be fair, Zhou reportedly shares the home with a "businesswoman" who owns one percent of the property.

 Vancouver Mayor Gregor Robertson recently called the affordable housing situation in the city a "crisis" while BC Premier Christy Clark has pledged to start collecting more data about foreign investment into Vancouver's real estate market.
-Meanwhile, a recent studyfound that over 10,000 homes in Vancouver are sitting empty and the city is conducting a somewhat mind-blowing survey on what to do with the abandoned real estate.
+Meanwhile, a recent study found that more than 10,000 homes in Vancouver are sitting empty, and the city is conducting a somewhat mind-blowing survey on what to do with the abandoned real estate.